by Michael R. Burch

 Learn not to lean on flattery and unearned compliments.

 Be discerning.
-Learn to be your own best critic.
+Become your own best critic.

 Be willing to accept negative criticism, and use it to improve your work.

-Avoid dogma and group-think like the plague.
+Avoid the ghetto mentality, dogma and group-think like the plague.

 Use your powers of reason to separate the wheat from the chaff.

 Be free to use the best of the entire English poetic tradition, including Modernism.